 The priest left, grumping slightly to himself.

-“The rest of you,” Lightsong said, addressing the servants and priests who clustered around him, watching.
+“The rest of you,” Lightsong said, addressing his own servants and priests.
 “You wait here.”

 They looked resigned.
 Apparently, they were growing accustomed to him dismissing them.

 “Come on, Scoot,” Lightsong said, walking toward the first group he had sent off onto the lawn--the two guards.
 Llarimar scuttled forward to keep up as Lightsong took long strides over to the two men.